Kaposi Sarcoma: Overview

 The most common way to find KS is when a person sees a doctor because of a discolored patch or lump on their skin.
 Lesions in the mouth might be found during a dental checkup.
 You'll be asked about your health history, symptoms, risk factors, and family history of disease.
 A physical exam will be done.

 - Biopsy of suspicious areas

 A biopsy is the only way to know if a lump or change is cancer.
-Small pieces of tissue are taken and checked for cancer cells.
+Tiny pieces of tissue are removed and sent to a lab to be checked for cancer cells.

-After a diagnosis of KS, you’ll likely need more tests.
-These help your healthcare providers learn more about the cancer.
+After a diagnosis of KS, you’ll need more tests.
+These help your healthcare providers learn more about your overall health, other AIDS-related problems you may have, and the KS.
 The test results help your healthcare providers decide the best ways to treat the cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
+They're used tofind out the stage of the cancer.
+The stage is how much KS there is and how far it spread (metastasized) in your body.
 It is one of the most important things to know when deciding how to treat the cancer.

 How is Kaposi sarcoma treated?

-Your treatment choices depend on the type of cancer you have, test results, and the stage of the cancer.
+Your treatment choices depend on the type of KS you have, test results, how much your immune system is damaged, and the stage of the cancer.
 The goal of treatment may be to cure you, control the cancer, or help ease problems caused by the cancer.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.

 Treatment for KS may include:

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Talk about your concerns with your healthcare provider before making a decision.